yourikopecky/vscode-atom-keybindings/README.md

 >**Tip:** If you want to see the prompt again simply change `atomKeymap.promptV3Features` to `false` and restart VS Code.

-## Why doesn't some Atom commands work?
+## Why don't some Atom commands work?

 This is because VS Code has not implemented those features.
 Head on over to this [GitHub issue](https://github.com/microsoft/vscode/issues/14316) and let the VS Code team know what you'd like to see.